 All Light Bulbs

-Most bulbs are measured in eighths of an inch so a G-25 is 25/8 of an inch or 3 and 1/8 inches in diameter or an R40 is 5" in diameter.
-An MR16 is 2" in diameter.
+For example, did you know that most bulbs are measured in eighths of an inch? -So a G-25 is 25/8ths of an inch or 3 and 1/8 inches in diameter and a R40 is 5" in diameter!
+Here is a quick quiz, an MR16 has what diameter?

-Reflector bulbs have reflective silver coatings to force the light (and heat) out the front of the bulb for use in closed fixtures like track and recessed lights.
-Reflector bulbs come in different beamspreads (from narrow spot to wide flood).
+More fun facts, reflector bulbs have reflective silver coatings to force the light (and heat) out the front of the bulb for use in closed fixtures like track and recessed lights.
+Reflector bulbs come in different beam spreads (from narrow spot to wide flood).
 If the face is clear, then it is a spot bulb and if the face is frosted, then it is a flood bulb.
 PAR bulbs have a heavy glass coating which allows them to be used in outdoor fixtures without a cover.

 Line voltage bulbs operate on regular 120 volt household current.
 130 volt bulbs are built to be more durable and last longer.
 12-volt bulbs need a transformer to convert the voltage from 120 to 12 volts.
 Low-voltage systems are safer and more efficient for the wattage.